 1. Annual Business Meeting

-A quorum at the Annual Business Meeting shall consist of not less than ten percent of Full Members-in-goodstanding
+A quorum at the Annual Business Meeting shall consist of not less than ten percent of Full Members in good standing present.

 Article VIII – Committees